 Our EBSCO E-Books are searchable.
 Additionally, they are listed in our catalog with direct links to EBSCO.
-(Note: To access EBSCO from off campus, please refer to the database password list found in the Resources block on Moodle and also on MYDENSEM.)
+(Note: For details regarding access to EBSCO from off campus, please click here - Remote Access to Electronic Resources.)
 Download the EBSCO E-Book app to access our E-Books on your Android or Apple device, or Kindle Fire.

 The Denver Seminary Library has a limited number of Kindle E-Readers available for checkout.
 The Kindle E-Readers are preloaded with highly-circulated reserve materials.
 The individual Kindles are available for checkout as 24 hr reserve items.